dicebear/dicebear/apps/docs/pages/styles/shadows/index.md

 ---
 title: Shadows – Avatar Style
 description: >
-  Create Shadows avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free silhouette avatar generator: a bust in one ink with hats and hairstyles on a pale ground.
+Create Shadows avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---